Sidney Peel: Career

 In 1898 he was called to the bar.
-In 1900, he served in the Boer War as a trooper in the Oxfordshire Imperial Yeomanry, for which bestowed the Queen's South Africa Medal with three clasps.
-He joined in 1902 the Bedfordshire Yeomanry as an officer.
+In 1900, he served in the Boer War as a trooper in the 40th (Oxfordshire) Company, 10th battalion, Imperial Yeomanry, for which bestowed the Queen's South Africa Medal with three clasps.
+In February 1902 he was commissioned into the Bedfordshire Yeomanry as a Captain.

 He reported on Egypt for a newspaper and befriended Ernest Cassel.
 This led to chairmanship of the London Committee of the National Bank of Egypt and vice-presidency of the Morocco State Bank.
 In 1901, he was an official in the National Discount Company, then director in 1911 and chairman in 1922.

 In 1911 he was appointed to Oxford Chest by Lord Curzon, and in 1922 became Deputy Steward of the University.

-At outbreak of World War I, he was a Major of B Squadron of the same yeomanry as 1902, then was the Colonel from May 1915.
-He took it to France that June as part of the 1st Cavalry Division.
-He was thus mentioned in dispatches and received the DSO.
+At outbreak of World War I, he was Major commanding B Squadron of Bedfordshire Yeomanry, then subsequently promoted Lieutenant Colonel and commanding officer in May 1915.
+He took Bedfordshire Yeomanry to France that June as part of the 1st Cavalry Division.
+He was mentioned in dispatches and appointed to the DSO.
+He would later be promoted Colonel.

 The Foreign Officer took him away from active service to be among its financial crisis advisors in November 1917, as such in 1919 he attended the Peace Conference, scrutinising the Bulgarian settlement.
 From 1919 until death he was chairman of the Export Credits Guarantee Department Advisory Committee and much praised.
 He was appointed to the inaugurate Oxford University Statutory Commission, resigning from that the next year to be British Plenipotentiary to the Tariff Conference in China 1925–1926.
 In 1927 he went to India on the Committee of Inquiry on Indian States-British relations.
 He was appointed to the Municipal Banks Committee and given other government work; he was some time honorary treasurer of the National Trust.

 For the above in 1929 he was made C.B., and in 1936 made a baronet.
 His brother George attributed his "services were in constant request, and as constantly given, for matters of the highest importance" due to his ability to "master any subject with accuracy...and...width".